 On a website that you always want to view the desktop version for, tap the "AA" button in the search field up top to access the new menu of options.
 Now, instead of selecting "Request Desktop Website" to temporarily open desktop view, tap on "Website Settings," hit the toggle for "Request Desktop Website" under While Viewing, and tap "Done" right after.
 The site in question will now always be displayed in its desktop appearance — even when viewed in Private mode.

-If you ever want to revert the site to use its mobile layout by default, follow the steps highlighted above, but toggle "Request Desktop Website" off instead.
-Beyond that, you also can view and manage all of the sites you've personalized settings for as well as turn desktop mode on for all webpages.
+If you ever want to revert the site to use its mobile layout by default, follow the steps highlighted above for setting desktop view as the default, but toggle "Request Desktop Website" off instead.
+Beyond that, you also can view and manage all of the sites you've personalized settings for as well as turn desktop mode on for all webpages in the Settings app, as discussed below.

 To manage Safari's website preferences, open the "Safari" page from within the Settings app, and select "Request Desktop Website" under Settings for Websites.
 From here, a list of all the websites you've requested desktop view by default will appear, where you can toggle each off or on as needed.